 Get rid of the manufacturer’s bloatware

 When you think of a new PC, you probably imagine a perfectly clean desktop, free of all the junk icons you’ve stuffed in there over the years.
 But that’s not really how the world of Windows works.
-In order to lower the cost of the machine, manufacturers often include bloatware like antivirus trials, media suites, and games—not to mention the manufacturer’s own tools that sometimes are less than useful.
-And they can get annoying very, very quickly.
+In order to lower the cost of the machine, manufacturers often include bloatware like antivirus trials, media suites, and games—not to mention the manufacturer’s own tools that can be less than useful.
+And this stuff can get annoying very, very quickly.

 You have two options for cleanup: uninstall each item individually, or use Windows’ “Fresh Start” feature to return your PC to a clean, bloatware-free slate.
 The latter will require reinstalling certain drivers and manufacturer tools that you do want, so unless you stumble upon some stubborn programs you can’t uninstall, I generally think it’s faster and easier to uninstall the bloatware one-by-one.

-If you find certain bloatware is hooked so deeply into your system that you can’t remove it—or if you just want to start with a clean slate—Windows’ Fresh Start option can help.
-This process will remove all third-party apps, so before you do it, make note of any apps you want to keep (like, say, a Blu-Ray player app), and see if there are any license keys or license files you can back up.
-When you’re ready, open the Start menu and search for “Device performance & health.”
+If you find certain bloatware is hooked so deeply into your system that you can’t remove it—or if you just want to start with a clean slate—the aforementioned Fresh Start option can help.
+This Windows process will remove all third-party apps, so before you do it, make note of any apps you want to keep (like, say, a Blu-Ray player app), and see if there are any license keys or license files you can back up.
+When you’re ready, open the Start menu and search for “Device performance & health”.
 Under the Fresh Start option, click Additional Info to make sure you know exactly what this entails.
 If you want to go ahead with the fresh start, open the Settings pane, go to Update & Security, and hit Recovery.
 Under the Reset this PC heading, click Get Started.
 From there, Microsoft suggests choosing Keep my files, sending them to local storage or the cloud, adjusting your settings, and setting Restore preinstalled apps? to No.

 Let Windows do its thing, and when it’s finished, you should have a much cleaner PC waiting for you.
 You’ll need to head to your manufacturer’s website (e.g. Dell.com, Lenovo.com, and so on), search for your PC’s model name, and download any drivers that didn’t come with Windows—like chipset drivers, firmware updates that fix bugs, and Intel graphics drivers.
 If you have an NVIDIA or AMD graphics card in your PC, you’ll want to grab that driver from NVIDIA’s or AMD’s websites, respectively.